stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 The hand can’t attack, activate magic items, or carry more than 10 pounds.

-This spell's weight limit increases by 10-pounds when you reach 5th level (20-pounds), 11th level (30-pounds), and 17th level (40-pounds).

 ## Poison Spray
 *Conjuration Cantrip*<br>
 **Casting Time:** 1 Action<br>